drthomasfbrown/drthomasfbrown.github.io/_posts/2015-08-05-draft-jekyll-blogging.md

 The solution: [Jekyll Now](https://github.com/barryclark/jekyll-now).
 Installation is a breeze.
 You create a Github account.
 You "fork" Jekyll Now, which basically means you make a copy from the author's Github account into your own account.
 You open your local copy's config file and enter your own site name and address, and you have a blog.
 It takes five minutes.
 Detailed instructions [are here](http://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/).

 The way it works is that the Jekyll software is built into Github pages, so you don't need to run it on your own computer.
-You just "commit" (save) your file in the appropriate Github folder, and Github automatically transforms it into a blog post or page.
+You just "commit" (save) your file in the appropriate Github folder, and Github automatically runs your writing through Jekyll, thereby transforming it into a blog post or page.

 ### Writing and editing